akka/akka/akka-docs/rst/scala/cluster-usage.rst

 ``akka.cluster.ClusterEvent.CurrentClusterState``, is sent to the subscriber as the first event, followed by events for incremental updates.

+Note that you may receive an empty ``CurrentClusterState``, containing no members, if you start the subscription before the initial join procedure has completed.
+This is expected behavior.
+When the node has been accepted in the cluster you will receive ``MemberUp`` for that node, and other nodes.

 The events to track the life-cycle of members are:

 * ``ClusterEvent.MemberUp`` - A new member has joined the cluster and its status has been changed to ``Up``.